-The division provides hospital-based services for examination of placentas and products of conception, as well as comprehensive fetal and neonatal post mortem exams.
-The Division of Perinatal and Developmental Pathology performs 4,000 to 5,000 examinations of placentas and products of conception per year, in addition to 200 to 250 perinatal autopsies.
+The division provides hospital-based services for the examination of placentas and products of conception, as well as comprehensive fetal and neonatal post mortem exams.
+The Division of Perinatal and Developmental Pathology performs 4,000 to 5,000 examinations of placentas and products of conception per year, in addition to 150 perinatal autopsies.
 It also provides a consultative service for placentas and post mortem exams for hospitals in Southeastern Massachusetts and eastern Connecticut.

 The division is an integral part of the multidisciplinary perinatology team at Women & Infants Hospital and the Fetal Treatment Program, a joint venture of Women & Infants Hospital and Lifespan - Hasbro Children's / Rhode Island Hospital.

 The division members are conducting clinical research projects focusing on various aspects of placental and fetal pathology.